darkmooink/Youtube-Comments-API/README.md

 # TO DO

+1. Provide an interesting frontend for the application
-1. Improve our analysis such that comments can be categorised in to SPAM, ABUSIVE, CHILD-INAPPROPRIATE
+2. Improve our analysis such that comments can be categorised in to SPAM, ABUSIVE, CHILD-INAPPROPRIATE
-2. Allow user to specify categories of analysis the would like to see
+3. Allow user to specify categories of analysis the would like to see

 ## Step 1: Install Dependencies